mjtuokko/Diffusion_simulation_explicit_method/README.txt

-Code for the Bachelor's Thesis.
+Code for the bachelor's thesis.

 The code can simulate numerical solutions to a 1-, 2-, or 3-dimensional diffusion equation.
 Because the code contains some bash commands, it only works on Linux.